Shia1232/pwn.college_Shiamak/Chaining Commands .md

 Now, it's your turn!
 Same as last level, run /challenge/pwn and then /challenge/college, but this time in a shell
 script called x.sh, then run it with bash!

 -------------------------------------------------------------------------------------------------------------------------------
 NOTE: We haven't yet talked about Linux's amazing array of competent command line file editors.
 For now, feel free
 to use the Text Editor application in Desktop mode (Applications->Accessories->Text Editor) or the default
 editor in the VSCode Workspace!
 ### Solve
 **Flag:** `pwn.college{o5TAEtlZFYdNKf6CjPoofZtLaEe.QXxcDO0wCN1kjNzEzW}`
+I wrote the commands /challenge/pwn and /challenge/college onto the shell script x.sh and then ran it using ``bash`` command to get the flag.
 ```
 hacker@chaining~your-first-shell-script:~$ echo '/challenge/pwn' > x.sh
 hacker@chaining~your-first-shell-script:~$ echo '/challenge/college' >> x.sh